Focal neurologic deficitsNeurological deficits - focal

 A neurologic deficit refers to abnormal function of a body area.
-This altered function is due to weaker function of the brain, spinal cord, muscles,...Read Article Now Book Mark Article
+This altered function is due to injury of the brain, spinal cord, muscles, or nerve...Read Article Now Book Mark Article

 The type, location, and severity of the problem can indicate which area of the brain or nervous system is affected.

 In contrast, a non-focal problem is NOT specific to a certain area of the brain.
 It may include a general loss of consciousness or emotional problem.